jpowie01/CIFAR10-HandsOn/README.md

  and follow the instructions inside of it.
 There is also a separate notebook with all completed steps called `CIFAR10 Hands-on [COMPLETED].ipynb`.
 Don't hesitate to look into this one if you want to check the answers :)

+**IMPORTANT:** Please run first two code blocks before the meeting!
+These will check your environments for installed packages and download the CIFAR10 dataset (~60MB) from the Internet.
+Internet connection on our university may be weak, so do this prior the meeting!